The Global Women's Narratives Project

 Our plan to launch the GWNP into a larger arena is grounded in our combined research in international human rights law, narratology, development, war and peace, religion, and psychology.
 Our work suggests that women’s lived experiences are underrepresented in our knowledge across a broad cross-section of disciplines; that women’s global narratives can be used as mechanisms of inspiration and influence.
 By curating a global database of diverse and thematic stories, the GWNP can move the needle on more efficient policy affecting women.

-Once the platform is live towards the end of 2019, we will continue to work with sister chapters connected to local NGOs and universities in the United States, Brazil, Colombia, India, Ghana, Ethiopia and Afghanistan via our Advisory Board.
+Once the platform is live towards the end of 2019, we will continue to work with sister chapters connected to local NGOs and universities in the United States, Brazil, Colombia, India, Ghana, Bosnia, Ethiopia and Afghanistan via our Advisory Board.
 The narratives submitted go through a rigorous editing and legal consent process before publication.

 We have interviewed combatants, peace activists, religious leaders, rural coffee growers, former political prisoners, refugees, mothers, daughters, and politicians from the USA, Bosnia, Northern Ireland, Israel, Venezuela, Armenia, Kurdistan, Serbia, El Salvador, Thailand, Colombia, South Africa, Nicaragua, Turkey, Egypt, India, China, Ghana, Brazil, and Iraq.
 The list continues to grow.